-What effect did Truman Madsen’s lectures on Joseph Smith have on people?
+What effect did Truman Madsen’s Joseph Smith lectures have on people?

 The most common experience my sisters and I have had when strangers learn we’re related to Truman Madsen is for the person to say that they love his “Joseph Smith tapes” (now CDs, or MP3s).

 From what thousands of people have told me in my life, I conclude that the recordings of the eight one-hour lectures he gave at the 1978 BYU Campus Education Week have had the greatest impact on other people of any of his work.

 What positions was Truman Madsen considered for and how did it affect him not be chosen?

 They included dean of the College of Religious instruction at BYU, editor of the Ensign or New Era, president of the University of Oklahoma, and president of BYU.